snowppn/GithubTest/README.md

 # GithubTest
-This is a Test repository of Github
+This is a test repository of github